 Have you watched “Chrisley Knows Best” on the USA Network?
 It’s an addictive and hilarious reality show that follows the trials and tribulations of the Chrisley family, both at their Atlanta and Nashville homes.
-With the season finale happening November 1, with back-to-back episodes, it’s the perfect time to find out what all the fuss is about as it’s a fun show that all ages are getting a kick out of.
 We caught up with Julie Chrisley, who is married to Todd Chrisley, to find out more about what makes her tick!

 What did you think when you first heard that your family was being considered for a reality TV show?

 When my family was being considered for a reality TV show I first thought, “My life, a comedy?
 Well, if you say so.”
 I was always excited because I knew what a great opportunity a show could be for our family.